Yield Optimizer Stack Adapt

 Walk Through the Gardens

-Sweeping meadows, lush gardens, and winding nature trails invite you to explore hundreds of species of Texas native plants.
+Sweeping meadows, lush gardens, and winding nature trails invite you to explore more than 900 species of Texas native plants.
 The grounds are beautiful year-round, but spring and fall are breathtaking as the landscapes explode with color.
 Look for butterflies and hummingbirds as you pass water features, such as ponds and streams.
-Climb to the top of the observation tower for panoramic views of the gardens.
-Visit the four homeowner inspiration gardens that provide landscaping ideas on how native plants can be used to evoke formal or informal styles in the home garden.
-Stroll through the expansive savanna of the Mollie Steves Zachry Texas Arboretum, which exhibits centuries-old oaks and other exemplary tree specimens, then sit for a spell on a relaxing tree swing.
+Climb to the top of the Observation Tower for panoramic views of the gardens.
+Visit the four Home Inspiration Gardens—Naturalistic, Contemporary, Formal, and Mixed Border—which provide landscaping ideas on how native plants can be used to evoke different styles in your own home garden.
+Stroll through the 16-acre Mollie Steves Zachry Texas Arboretum, home to a diverse collection of native Texas trees, an oak collection, and the Hall of Texas Heroes—young oaks grown from acorns of historically significant Texas trees—then sit for a spell on one of the tree swings in Elisabeth Maxine's Cathedral of Oaks.

 The Luci and Ian Family Garden is a natural playground of interactive features for children to explore.
-This 4.5-acre garden uses native Texas plants, tree stumps and other natural elements to engage families and provide fun ways for kids to connect with nature.
-They can splash in Dinosaur Creek, wander through the Metamorphosis Maze, search for animals in the Wildlife Blind, read pictographs on cave walls and play in the Stumpery, a unique garden where kids can crawl, climb, hide, hang, and jump on logs.
+This 4.5-acre garden, which opened in 2014, uses native Texas plants, tree stumps, and other natural elements to engage families and provide fun ways for kids to connect with nature.
+They can wade through a flowing creek dotted with dinosaur footprints, wander a native shrub maze, explore a grotto with caves and a picturesque waterfall, walk a Fibonacci spiral, peer into a child-sized wildlife blind, and climb among giant tree stumps.

 Take a Break

-The Wildflower Cafe is the perfect spot for lunch or light refreshments.
-The cafe's glass walls offer great views of the center’s beautiful outdoor courtyard.
-Later, make time for a stop at the Wildflower Center Gift Store, which offers an extensive selection of garden and plant-related items, from the educational to the whimsical.
+The Wildflower Café is the perfect spot for lunch or light refreshments.
+The café's glass walls offer great views of the center's beautiful outdoor courtyard.
+Later, make time for a stop at the Shop & Gallery, which offers an extensive selection of local, artisan-made goods, garden and plant-related items, and gifts, from the educational to the whimsical.

 Lady Bird Johnson worked passionately to preserve the native plants that are such a crucial part of the state's ecosystems.
 Her legacy lives on at the Lady Bird Johnson Wildflower Center, a spectacular garden full of the many vibrant colors of Texas.